oscarzu/Tableau/README.md

-# Tableu
+# CitiBike Analysis
-This code will help you to consolidate several cvs files into a single one, in that way importing the data to Tableau will be easier
+For the construction of the dashboard on Tableau, the code that lies here will help you to consolidate the information of several files into a single one that you can use to work it on Tableau